pzemtsov/article-life/README.md

-# article-life
-The source code for the set of articles on Game of Life
+The C++ version of the Hash-based life implementation